 The estate grounds of the home purchased by J.K.
-Jr., Oldfields, are now part of the campus of the Indianapolis Museum of Art, recently renamed Newfields: A Place for Nature and the Arts.
+Jr., Oldfields, are now part of the campus of Newfields: A Place for Nature and the Arts, which includes the Indianapolis Museum of Art.
 In the 1950s, J.K.
 Jr. deeded extensive landholdings in northwest Marion County to Purdue University.
 The property was subsequently transferred to the City of Indianapolis, and it became Eagle Creek Park.
 With 3,900 acres of land, it is one of the largest city parks in the country.
 J.K.
 Jr. also aided the Library of Congress, Yale University and the Bibliographical Society of America in collaborating on a major bibliography of American literature.

 The three founders shared a deep reverence for history.
 J.K.
 Sr. assembled the original musical works and memorabilia of Stephen Foster, now preserved at the University of Pittsburgh.
 Eli wrote or edited five historical accounts on Indiana and archaeological subjects and financially supported preservation projects in architecture, archaeology and literature, including Conner Prairie Pioneer Settlement at Noblesville and Angel Mounds State Memorial near Evansville.